Devorein/VIM-Fundamentals/data/files-netrw.md

 ---
 path: "/files-netrw"
-title: "Files and Navigations - NetRW"
+topic: "Files and Navigations - NetRW"
 order: "12A"
 section: "Navigation"
 description: "Coconut oil in hand, you are ready to navigate some files with NetRW."